 Fortunately, California law permits you to take legal action, and we are here to guide our San Bernardino neighbors through the claims process, advocate for you and your family, and help you seek the justice you deserve.

 If you live in or near San Bernardino, contact our San Bernardino Catastrophic Injury Lawyers at the Gomez Trial Attorneys today online or at (619) 237-3490 for a free case evaluation, and to learn more about how we can help you move forward after a catastrophic injury.

 Recent case examples involving catastrophic injuries include a $16 million settlement for a client who sustained a catastrophic brain injury during a slip and fall accident, and a $10.8 million settlement for a client who suffered a catastrophic cervical fracture and brain injury.
-These are only past examples and do not guarantee a specific financial outcome for your case, but the resourceful legal team at The Gomez Firm has the knowledge and experience to build a strong case against those who caused you harm, giving you the best chances to receive the maximum compensation commensurate with your injuries.
+These are only past examples and do not guarantee a specific financial outcome for your case, but the resourceful legal team at Gomez Trial Attorneys has the knowledge and experience to build a strong case against those who caused you harm, giving you the best chances to receive the maximum compensation commensurate with your injuries.

 A catastrophic injury is a specific category that encompasses any injury that causes severe damage to the victim, leading to lifelong chronic issues or permanent disability.
 A catastrophic injury refers to any condition or injury that prevents an individual from returning to their job or seeking employment in the future.

 Examples of the most common catastrophic injuries include:

 Not all brain injuries are catastrophic.
 In fact, even some that result in permanent damages still allow victims to function in their daily lives.
 Yet, traumatic brain injuries (TBIs) range in severity and functional loss, often depending on the location of the brain damage.
 Moderate to severe TBIs in certain locations in the brain can cause lifelong struggles for victims, some of which might prevent them from performing duties at a job.